NHinternesch/gtm-server-tag-ga4-to-piano-analytics/README.md

 2) Server-side: Native GA4 client
 3) Server-side: Trigger based on native GA4 client from 2 (condition *Client Name = Google Analytics GA4*)
 4) Server-side: GA4 to PA tag based on trigger from 3

+Note that this tag is still a beta version.
+Feedback and suggestions are very much appreciated.